hotschedules/gettingstarted/docs/rbc-cli.md

 ##### Return

-The local profile definition.
+The local app profile definition.

 #### add-type-to-profile

-Add a type and its allowed actions to the local profile definition.
+Add a type and its allowed actions to the local app profile definition.
+If the type already exists, it will overwrite it.
+Application type cannot be edited.

 ##### Signature